// vs · otter.ai

 1. Export your Otter transcripts.
 Otter -> Conversation -> Export -> .txt or .docx (paid feature, batch export not great).

-3. Drop your Otter exports into Notabium -> File -> Import.
-They land in your library.
+3. Import your Otter exports into your Notabium library.

 4. Record your next meeting in Notabium.
 Compare.